Have you ever wondered whether you’re saving enough, and how much those around you save?

 You can determine how much your emergency fund should have by calculating your expenses in a single month.
 Then, multiply this amount by 6.
-If your expenses are $2,000 a month, you should have $12,000 stashed away as an emergency fund.
+If you spend S$2,000 a month, for instance, you should have S$12,000 stashed away as an emergency fund.

 It is important to ensure you have a robust safety net for rainy days.

 Aside from having an emergency fund, it's also essential to protect yourself and your dependants, i.e. your spouse, kids and parents, with life insurance.